 Child maltreatment is in the Western world a very common form of violence perpetrated by caregivers (Hahm, Lee, Ozonoff, & Van Wert, 2010).
 It is an important psychological issue that needs attention in order to minimize the negative consequences.
 According to the World Health Organization, 25-50% of globally all children report being physically abused.
 Furthermore, approximately 20% of women and 5-10% of men report being sexually abused as children.
 However, the so far reported prevalence rates of child maltreatment often differ.
 The WHO defines that child maltreatment, sometimes referred to as child abuse and neglect, includes all forms of physical and emotional ill-treatment, sexual abuse, neglect and exploitation that results in actual or potential harm to the child's health, development or dignity.
-When abuse and neglect occur to children under 18 years of age, it is called child maltreatment (WHO, 2011).
-In this study, the focus will be on the relationship between the specific types of child maltreatment and suicide, suicidal thoughts, and suicide attempts.
-The influence of potential relevant determinants on this relationship will be researched in order to conduct a complete view.
+When abuse and neglect occur to children under 18 years of age, it's called child maltreatment (WHO, 2011).
+In this study, the focus will be on the relationship between the specific types of child maltreatment and suicide, and factors that influence this relationship.